Titanium Dioxide – Pigment Chemistry

 Where Does Titanium Dioxide Come From?

 TiO2 is sourced from raw minerals and is defined for specific uses by the size and dimension of the individual particles.
-The particles have a high refractive index, are stable in high UV applications and, although costly to manufacture, are in demand globally.
+The particles have a high refractive index, are stable in high UV applications, and are in demand globally, although costly to manufacture.

 So why do we put this into our tattoo pigments?
 Is it safe?
-What should we know so that we can be a better educated client/tattooer in the world?
-(WARNING- this video relays biased information)
+What should we know to be better-educated clients/tattoo artists globally?

-TiO2 manufacturing is kind of complicated and, since this is a website about tattooing better we won’t get into what goes into the sourcing and processing.
+TiO2 manufacturing is complicated and, since this is a website about tattooing better, we won’t get into what goes into the sourcing and processing.
 If you want to learn more, Google is your friend.

-What we will talk about is some potential health consequences of TiO2, what knowledge there is available about its safety and efficacy, as well as a few things about what these fancy particles do once they are in the skin.
+We will talk about some potential health consequences of TiO2, what knowledge is available about its safety and efficacy, and a few things about what these fancy particles do once they are in the skin.

-TiO2 is used in our tattoo pigments because its use makes our pigments look brighter.
-This particle refracts light and disperses wavelengths that are enhancing to colors (white light).
-The ability of this particle to absorb UV radiation is dependent on its particle size and can be tailor made by manufacturers to refract light at a specific wavelength.
+TiO2 is used in our tattoo pigments because it makes our pigments look brighter.
+This particle refracts light and disperses wavelengths that enhance colors (white light).
+The ability of this particle to absorb UV radiation is dependent on its particle size and can be tailor-made by manufacturers to refract the light at a specific wavelength.

-The light amplifying affects of TiO2 are well seen when you add even a small amount of TiO2 into pigments.
-When light hits the pigments, it bounces off and gets caught by our eyes, yet not all of the light that bounces off the pigments goes directly towards the viewer.
-Most of the visible light bounces in any direction available painting anything it hits with the wavelengths of light there not were not absorbed by the pigment particle.
+The light amplifying effects of TiO2 are well seen when you add even a small amount of TiO2 into pigments.
+When light hits the pigments, it bounces off and gets caught by our eyes, yet not all of the light bounces off the pigments directly towards the viewer.
+Most visible light reflects in any direction, painting anything it hits with the wavelengths of light that the pigment particle did not absorb.

-The ability of a substance to do this is measured on the refractive index where 1 is the refractory index of a vacuum.
-The refractivity of TiO2 is around 2.5, which is nearly as high as a substance like diamond which we know makes really pretty rainbows when hit with daylight!
+The ability of a substance to do this is measured on the refractive index, where 1 is the refractory index of a vacuum.
+The refractivity of TiO2 is around 2.5, which is nearly as high as a substance like a diamond which we know makes beautiful rainbows when hit with daylight!

 What does that mean?
-Think of TiO2 as a filter, but instead of eating up all the light that is available (like a black pigment does), the light that enters a substance like TiO2 collects into like color spectrums.
-These focus spectrums in turn bounce (or bend through) a pigment already introduced to the skin or a painting.
+Think of TiO2 as a filter, but instead of eating up all the available light (like a black pigment does), the light that enters a substance like TiO2 collects into like color spectrums.
+These focus spectrums, in turn, bounce (or bend through) a pigment already introduced to the skin or a painting.
 This focused light makes the pigments look more vibrant.

-This additive is able to (more or less) pukes out extra “shininess” and makes the amount of light hitting an object more efficient.
+This additive can (more or less) puke out extra “shininess” and makes the amount of light hitting an object more efficient.

-While TiO2 may be a food-safe product there are questions about the safety of this product when injected into the body.
-Here are a few papers that discusses the health effects of TiO2:
+While TiO2 may be a food-safe product, there are questions about the safety when injected into the body.
+Here are a few papers that discuss the health effects of TiO2:

 -